ckiplab/ckiptagger/README.md

 ckipneutools is a Python library hosted on PyPI.
 Requirements:
 - python>=3.6
-- tensorflow / tensorflow-gpu (one-of-them)
+- tensorflow / tensorflow-gpu (one of them)
 - gdown (optional, for downloading model files from google drive)

 (Minimum installation) If you have set up tensorflow, and would like to download model files by your self.